 If you, or an acquaintance or relative, have any hemiplegia, do not hesitate to contact us, and without any commitment on your part, we will inform you of everything we can do so that this person can recover its functionality.

 What is hemiplegia?

-The hemiplegia is complete or incomplete paralysis of half the body.
-When it appears acutely and quickly it is called a cerebrovascular accident, and it is usually caused by an embolism or hemorrhage.
+Hemiplegia is complete or incomplete paralysis of half the body.
+When it appears acutely and quickly it is called a cerebrovascular accident, and it is usually caused by an embolism or haemorrhage.

 The lesions caused by hemiplegia affect the movement and sensation of part of the face, arm, leg, or both limbs of the middle of the body.
 Often, other functions such as vision, hearing, speech, and reasoning ability are diminished.

 Hemiplegia can affect people of any age, although the most at-risk group are people of medium and advanced age, usually men.
 In addition, another characteristic of this disease is that the lesion on a specific side of the brain produces hemiplegia on the opposite side.

 The most frequent cause is a stroke, which interrupts the blood supply in a certain area of the brain.
 By extension, necrosis or brain tissue death occurs.

 Sometimes hemiplegia is the first symptom of the presence of a brain tumour.
 The injury can also be caused by meningitis, severe seizures, or severe head injury.